 Photo Credit: Kim O Meara Photography

+Today is April 26th, our second marriage anniversary!
+In the spirit of things I wanted to write a post about my experiences finding a salon to do my hair and makeup for the day of.
 I was having a conversation with a friend a few weeks ago regarding wedding hair and makeup trials.
-She couldn’t believe that a bride would spend the amount salons charge on having a trail run for their big day.
-What could really go wrong, right??
+She couldn’t believe that a bride would spend the amount salons charge for a trial run of the big day.
+What could go wrong, right??

-Finally my name gets called, and I get into the makeup room and I’m asked what I want.
-I tell her that I want the look to be natural: light and fresh, clean complexion, not dark around my eyes.
-Maybe some pink tones for eyeshadow.
-This is for a wedding after all.
-The trial is supposed to take about 40 minutes.
-She makes me up in less than 15 (another red flag), and I look awful!
-My skin looks ghostly pale, my eyes are rimmed in blacks and browns, and I have the most horrendous blush application I have ever seen.
+Finally my name was called, and I went into the makeup room.
+The MUA asked what I want and I, not knowing a lot about makeup at the time, tell her that I want the look to be incorporate pink tones and be light, fresh and not dark around my eyes.
+I thought she would get that since it was a wedding trial I should look like a bride.
+The trial was supposed to take about 40 minutes and she made me up in less than 15 (another red flag). and I looked horrible!
+My skin was ghostly pale, my eyes were rimmed in black, and I had the most horrendous blush application I have ever seen.
 And my eyebrows!
 No love for my eyebrows lady!

 You can tell I was unimpressed in the photo.
 What part of pink tones and light and fresh did she not understand!!

 My makeup artist was amazing!
 She was very personable, and kept me involved in the whole process.
-She used the whole 50 minutes allocated to my time, and asked me questions about what I wanted for lip color, eyeshadow, etc. She spent time color matching and I truly felt beautiful afterwards.
+She used the whole 50 minutes allocated to me, and asked me questions about what I wanted for lip colour, eyeshadow, etc. She spent time colour matching and I truly felt beautiful afterwards.
 Instead of blacks and browns she went with lovely pink hues.
 She even took notes on the exact look she created for me and notated them on a diagram to use on the day of.
 I was so happy!

 Photo Credit: Kim O’ Meara Photography